 - Pick List- a pre-defined list of alphanumeric values that may be entered for this readout.
 Gives the protocol owner ability to control the values that are imported into the vault.
 Data such as phenotypes, descriptions, cell lines etc. should be defined as pick lists.
 Note, that you cannot calculate across pick-list values!
 Learn more about pick lists.

 - File- file attachments of any file type and size.
-Image previews will be generate for JPG, GIF, BMP, PNG, TIFF and PDF formats.
+Image previews will be generated for JPG, GIF, BMP, PNG, TIFF and PDF formats.
 All other files will be available for download to view with their native software.